Low-Carb Turkey Soup with Zucchini Noodles (Video)

-Tomorrow is Thanksgiving in the U.S., so I hope all my readers who are celebrating will have a wonderful day!
-And some of you lucky ones are going to have leftover turkey to make this Low-Carb Turkey Soup with Zucchini Noodles.
+Tomorrow is Thanksgiving, and some of you lucky ones are going to have leftover turkey to make this Low-Carb Turkey Soup with Zucchini Noodles.
 And if turkey soup isn’t your jam, I have a huge collection of Healthy Leftover Turkey Recipes, it seems like every Thanksgiving I end up creating just one more idea for leftover turkey.